an-anurag/learn-python/README.md

 •	Boolean Type
 •	Sequence Types: string, list, tuple, range

     5. **str**
         1. literals
             1. single line
             1. multiline
         1. Raw strings
         1. Operations
             1. Accessing
             1. Indexing
             1. Slicing

         1. Operators for string
             1. `+` operator for concatenation
             2. `*` operator for repetition
             3. <,<=,>,>= Comparison
             4. ==,!= equality
             5. in , not in membership

         1. Formatting
+                1. Formatted string
+                1. %i - int
+                1. %d - int
+                1. %f - float
+                1. %s - String type
+                1. %r -
+                1. print with {} operator
         1. Escape Sequenses
             * \a	ASCII Bell (BEL) character
             * \b	ASCII Backspace (BS) character
             * \f	ASCII Formfeed (FF) character
             * \n	ASCII Linefeed (LF) character
             * \N{<name>}	Character from Unicode database with given <name>
             * \r	ASCII Carriage Return (CR) character
             * \t	ASCII Horizontal Tab (TAB) character
             * \uxxxx	Unicode character with 16-bit hex value xxxx
             * \Uxxxxxxxx	Unicode character with 32-bit hex value xxxxxxxx
             * \v	ASCII Vertical Tab (VT) character
             * \oxx	Character with octal value xx
             * \xhh	Character with hex value hh
         1. Methods
             * capitalize()	Converts the first character to upper case
             * casefold()	Converts string into lower case
             * center()	Returns a centered string
             * count()	Returns the number of times a specified value occurs in a string
             * encode()	Returns an encoded version of the string
             * endswith()	Returns true if the string ends with the specified value
             * expandtabs()	Sets the tab size of the string
             * find()	Searches the string for a specified value and returns the position of where it was found
             * format()	Formats specified values in a string
             * format_map()	Formats specified values in a string
             * index()	Searches the string for a specified value and returns the position of where it was found
             * isalnum()	Returns True if all characters in the string are alphanumeric
             * isalpha()	Returns True if all characters in the string are in the alphabet
             * isdecimal()	Returns True if all characters in the string are decimals
             * isdigit()	Returns True if all characters in the string are digits
             * isidentifier()	Returns True if the string is an identifier
             * islower()	Returns True if all characters in the string are lower case
             * isnumeric()	Returns True if all characters in the string are numeric
             * isprintable()	Returns True if all characters in the string are printable
             * isspace()	Returns True if all characters in the string are whitespaces
             * istitle()	Returns True if the string follows the rules of a title
             * isupper()	Returns True if all characters in the string are upper case
             * join()	Joins the elements of an iterable to the end of the string
             * ljust()	Returns a left justified version of the string
             * lower()	Converts a string into lower case
             * lstrip()	Returns a left trim version of the string
             * maketrans()	Returns a translation table to be used in translations
             * partition()	Returns a tuple where the string is parted into three parts
             * replace()	Returns a string where a specified value is replaced with a specified value
             * rfind()	Searches the string for a specified value and returns the last position of where it was found
             * rindex()	Searches the string for a specified value and returns the last position of where it was found
             * rjust()	Returns a right justified version of the string
             * rpartition()	Returns a tuple where the string is parted into three parts
             * rsplit()	Splits the string at the specified separator, and returns a list
             * rstrip()	Returns a right trim version of the string
             * split()	Splits the string at the specified separator, and returns a list
             * splitlines()	Splits the string at line breaks and returns a list
             * startswith()	Returns true if the string starts with the specified value
             * strip()	Returns a trimmed version of the string
             * swapcase()	Swaps cases, lower case becomes upper case and vice versa
             * title()	Converts the first character of each word to upper case
             * translate()	Returns a translated string
             * upper()	Converts a string into upper case
             * zfill()	Fills the string with a specified number of 0 values at the beginning

         9. **list**
     1. defining list